leighsalv/Ottergram-II/README.md

 # Ottergram II

-A simple web page that includes a gallery of five otter images written in HTML, CSS, and Javascript.
+A simple web page that includes a gallery of five otter images written in **HTML, CSS, and Javascript**.
 An otter image is displayed on the screen when the user clicks on a thumbnail photo.
 Images can be traversed left and right by clicking the arrows.
 This is for **Homework 1 - CPSC 473 Front-End Development course**.

 **Functionalities & Features**
 + a thumbnail list to traverse to different otter image thumbnails.